Datafable/gbif-data-licenses/guidelines.md

 ### Unclear

-Creating derivatives is interpreted as unclear if use is unclear or if there are conflicting statements in the license.
+Creating derivatives is interpreted as unclear if use is unclear or if there are conflicting or dubious statements in the license.

+> * […] No part of this data base may be **copied or reproduced** without written permission from the legal owner. […]
+> * For scientific and noncommercial purposes, the database can be **consulted** freely. […]

 ## Commercial